 The ultimate "Go fishing now!" guide to angling in central Texas.
 Discover 49 "wades & paddles" on 12 featured streams, all within an hour of downtown Austin.
-The Local Angler: Fly Fishing Austin and Central Texas will be released by Imbrifex Books in May 2020.
-A party to celebrate its publication will be held at the Mesquite Creek Outfitters in Georgetown, Texas on May 7th.
-Drinks and gourmet hors d’oeuvres will be served.
-All are welcome.
-The party kicks off at 6:30 pm at 704 South Austin Avenue.
+The Local Angler: Fly Fishing Austin and Central Texas was released by Imbrifex Books in May 2020.

 "Austin TX is a gateway to a magical world of fly fishing.
 Aaron Reed brings a jeweler's eye for detail, a keen sense of place and the meditative skills of a tug boat captain.
 Anglers will be rewarded not only with access to new waters but the proper playlist and bank-side restaurant to seal the deal"—Phil Shook, author of Flyfisher's Guide to Texas and Flyfishers Guide to the Northeast Coast.